cs50/compare50/docs/source/index.rst

    <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10" target="_blank">install the Linux subsystem</a>

 Alternatively you can opt to run compare50 via cli50.
 Cli50 will in fact pull in a Docker image with compare50 pre-installed.
-So all you need to do is install and run cli50, and you are then good to go.
-Please refer to cli50's docs For instructions on how to install.
+So all you need to do is install and run cli50, and you are good to go.
+Please refer to cli50's docs for instructions on how to install.

 Usage
 *******